 | Rolling Over | Trust (belly exposed) | Not always an invite for belly rubs! |

-British Shorthairs are masters of the “loaf” position, where they tuck their paws neatly under their body.
-This pose signals relaxation and comfort, and it’s irresistibly cute.
+British Shorthairs are masters of the "loaf" position, paws tucked neatly under the body.
+It signals relaxation and comfort, and it's irresistibly cute.

 Vocalizations: Adding Sound to the Signals

-While this post focuses on body language, it’s worth noting that British Shorthairs aren’t especially vocal cats.
-When they do meow, it’s usually soft and purposeful.
-Pair their vocalizations with their body language for a fuller picture of their mood.
+This post focuses on body language, but it's worth noting that British Shorthairs aren't especially vocal cats.
+When they do meow, it's usually soft and purposeful.
+Pair the sound with the body language and you get a much fuller picture of their mood.

 Building a Stronger Bond

-Understanding your British Shorthair’s body language is like unlocking the key to their heart.
-The more you pay attention to their subtle signals, the more you’ll strengthen your bond and ensure a happy, harmonious life together.
-Over time, you’ll start to anticipate their needs before they even have to ask—a skill that will surely earn you their respect (and maybe even a head bump of approval).
+The more you pay attention to these small signals, the easier life together becomes.
+Over time you'll start anticipating their needs before they have to ask, a skill that earns you their respect and maybe even a head bump of approval.

 In our final post in this series we cover Lifelong Care for Your British Shorthair: Tips for the Long Haul.